vikasMangal142/jaadui-pitara/Readme.txt

 and 3000 is the basic react port of your project)(jpqa is the name of the image we are giving while running the image)
 ### sudo docker run -it --name jpqa -p  8000:3000 jpprojecto

+use this to run the docker image
+### docker compose up